emscripten-core/emscripten/site/source/docs/api_reference/wasm_audio_worklets.rst

 Wasm Audio Worklets API builds on top of the Emscripten Wasm Workers feature.
 This means that the Wasm Audio Worklet thread is modeled as if it was a Wasm Worker thread.

-To synchronize information between an Audio Worklet Node and other threads in the application, there are two options:
+To synchronize information between an Audio Worklet Node and other threads in the application, there are three options:

 1. Leverage the Web Audio "AudioParams" model.
 Each Audio Worklet Processor type is instantiated with a custom defined set of audio parameters that can affect the audio computation at sample precise accuracy.
 These parameters are passed in the ``params`` array into the audio processing function.

    The main browser thread that created the Web Audio context can adjust the values of these parameters whenever desired.
-See `MDN function: setValueAtTime <https://developer.mozilla.org/en-US/docs/Web/API/AudioParam/setValueAtTime>`_ .
+See `MDN function: setValueAtTime <https://developer.mozilla.org/en-US/docs/Web/API/AudioParam/setValueAtTime>`_.

 2. Data can be shared with the Audio Worklet thread using GCC/Clang lock-free atomics operations, Emscripten atomics operations and the Wasm Worker API thread synchronization primitives.
 See :ref:`wasm_workers` for more information.

 3. Utilize the ``emscripten_audio_worklet_post_function_*()`` family of event passing functions.
-These functions operate similar to how the function family emscripten_wasm_worker_post_function_*()`` does.
-Posting functions enables a ``postMessage()`` style of communication, where the audio worklet thread and the main browser thread can send messages (function call dispatches) to each others.
+These functions operate similar to the ``emscripten_wasm_worker_post_function_*()`` functions.
+They enable a ``postMessage()`` style of communication, where the audio worklet thread and the main browser thread can send messages (function call dispatches) to each other.

 More Examples